Nutrition

 By allowing yourself to eat without restriction, intuitive eating may even reduce the stress and anxiety often associated with dieting, leading to improved mental and emotional well-being.

-Additionally, intuitive eating helps break the cycle of yo-yo dieting, which can be harmful to both physical and mental health.
+Additionally, intuitive eating may help reduce repeated cycles of dieting for some individuals, which can be harmful to both physical and mental health.

 Intuitive Eating May Not Be for Everyone